petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings/liferay-paas-security-checklist.md

 ### Team Members

-At least quarterly, audit team members and their permissions for each environment, and delete inactive team members, for both members of your Liferay PaaS project and roles in Liferay DXP.
+At least quarterly, audit team members and their permissions for each environment and delete inactive team members, for both members of your Liferay PaaS project and roles in Liferay DXP.

 ## Network Controls